QASymphony/cypress-sample/README.md

 - Check if there are test names from the global Cyptess.env("tests") whose value are an array which is populated in previous step.
 If there is no test names from Cyptess.env("tests"), execute this test in Cypress.
 Workflow ends.
 - Otherwise, if there are test names from Cyptess.env("tests"), try to match the name of the current executing test with a test name in Cyptess.env("tests").
 If there is no matching, **skip the test**

-Below code demonstrates this step
+Below code demonstrates this step.
+Again, the code has already been put into [cypress/support/index.js](https://github.com/QASymphony/cypress-sample/blob/master/cypress/support/index.js) so you do not need to do this.
+However, when you integrate your actual Cypress project, make sure you put this code into your cypress/support/index.js file.

 ```
 // cypress/support/index.js